werickson24/CS271/README.md

 ﻿# CS 271 - Computer Architecture and Assembly
 ### william erickson

-a repository of CS271 nandtotetris assignments
+a repository of CS271 nandtotetris, and c-sploration assignments